ForNeVeR/SvgBuild/Readme.md

 - `.tiff`

 The image will be rescaled to the new size, if specified.
-Otherwise, the size of the original document will be used.
+Otherwise, the size of the original document will be preserved.

 ### From Terminal